einatrs/Website/content/home/posts.md

 weight = 60  # Order that this section will appear.

 title = "Posts"
-#subtitle = "from coding to advocating for diversity and inclusion"
+#subtitle = "some concepts explained simply"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.